midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 Each row in the file is either a point or quantile scenario for a location on a particular date for a particular target.

+If the size of the file is larger than 100MB, it can be submitted in a `.zip` format.

 ### `model_projection_date`